webclinic017/Database-design-NOSQL/README.md

  High scalability.
 Column family stores do not rely on joins, so they scale well on distributed systems

- Contain inbuilt automatic fail over built in to detect failing nodes and alforithms to identify corrupt data
+ Contain inbuilt automatic fail over built in to detect failing nodes and algorithms to identify corrupt data

- Designed to work in distributed filesystems (eg. Hadoop) and MapReduce transforms.
+ Designed to work in distributed filesystems (e.g. Hadoop) and MapReduce transforms.

  High availability - the ability to replicate data on multiple nodes in a network.